pranitsh/timer/README.md

 # Timer Widgets

-### Roadmap
+## Roadmap

 A list of planned ideas that I'll update once I come across solutions or find the time to implement.

 - Find way to also work on Watches, Phones, TVs, etc.
-- Synchronize via WebRTC, barcodes, QR codes, and URL parameters.
+- Synchronize via localStorage, WebRTC, barcodes, QR codes, and URL parameters.
 - Shared database webworker for multiple tabs.
 - Maybe more complex time management.
 - Graphs.